Finally got around to upgrading my Foundation Grid Balancer plugin. For those who don’t know, I’m a “Yetinaut“. The definition of a Yetinaut is.

 I suggested we use Google spreadsheets as the delivery vehicle.
 It made sense.
 It’s a spreadsheet everyone is familiar with, the only requirement would be the browser the user is already in, and the formatting is similar to what the end goals of the client requested.

-All we needed to do was to create 20 Google spreadsheets and associate the unique URL’s with the 20 users.
+All we needed to do was to create 1 Google spreadsheet and associate the unique URL’s with the 400 some odd users.
 Simple right!
 And a great solution to a difficult problem.

 However… The client loved it too much…